MicrosoftDocs/WSL/WSL/setup/environment.md

 ---
-title: Best practices for setting up a WSL 2 development environment
+title: Set up a WSL development environment
-description: A step-by-step guide to help you set up a WSL 2 development environment using Ubuntu, Visual Studio Code or Visual Studio, Git, Windows Credential Manager, and with recommended tutorials.
+description: Set up a WSL development environment using best practices from this set-by-step guide.
+Learn how to run Ubuntu, Visual Studio Code or Visual Studio, Git, Windows Credential Manager, MongoDB, MySQL, Docker remote containers and more. ms.date: 12/06/2021 ms.topic: article ms.localizationpriority: medium
-keywords: Best practices, wsl, wsl 2, windows subsystem for linux, set up your dev environment with wsl 2, development environment, set up wsl 2 ms.date: 09/27/2021 ms.topic: article ms.localizationpriority: medium
 no-loc: [Terminal]
+ms.custom: seo-windows-dev
 ---

-# Best practices for setting up a WSL development environment
+# Set up a WSL development environment

-A step-by-step guide to help you set up a WSL development environment using Ubuntu, Visual Studio Code or Visual Studio, Git, Windows Credential Manager, and with recommended tutorials for everything you might want.
+A step-by-step guide to the best practices for setting up a WSL development environment.
+Learn how to run the command to install the default Bash shell that uses Ubuntu or can be set to install other Linux distributions, use basic WSL commands, set up Visual Studio Code or Visual Studio, Git, Windows Credential Manager, databases like MongoDB, Postgres, or MySQL, set up GPU acceleration, run GUI apps, and more.

-## Install WSL
+## Get started

 Windows Subsystem for Linux comes with the Windows operating system, but you must enable it and install a Linux distribution before you can begin using it.